intuition-dev/mbCLIx/docsSrc/src/webdav_linux_mount.md

-# Mount webDAV on linux via CA:
+# Mount webDAV on linux

 We'll be mounting using `davfs2` — a Linux file system driver that allows to mount a WebDAV resource.